salmanshuaib/PIG/+1_SYNCHRO/pig validated at Amazon.md

 formulate a signalling mechanism based on Feeling (POWER).
 +++ An EXTENDED part of pig is using editors like VIM on your phone to edit blackbox.txt and RECORDING words that you LATER test yourself on; and fly your SOC.
 This way, for example, you could learn French vocabulary even while on the bus and yet use the words as fuel for your SOC.
+++++ EXTENSION also enables learning multiple skills at the same time for SOC Flight purposes.
+For example, one could learn both French and Coding at the same time; by feeding their
+"snippets" into blackbox.txt and interpreting into English (pseudocode).
+I had earlier believed that one should only study one subject at a time; so that can immerse himself in it (enjoy the gamified subject).
+But pig allows UNIVERSAL Gamification of Learning: one can ENJOY multiple subjects via playing pig through blackbox.txt.
 +++ The Military Principle: Loser First ~ which verifies there is an intelligent user at the other end (you).
 +++ Finally, The Shuffle Prinicle: Randomization is a sign of intelligence at one end; just like shuffling cards requires effort and intelligence.